apjklab/apjklab.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am Ankita (आनकिता).
+I am Ankita.
 I am a postdoctoral researcher at Cincinnati Children’s Hospital developing machine learning methods that make neuroimaging more precise and clinically useful.
 I received my PhD in Computer Science from the University of Georgia, advised by Dr. Yi Hong, where my research centered o building deep learning-based solutions on diffeomorphic registration for clinically actionable neuroimaging.
 Before that, I also received my Master's degree in Artificial Intelligence also from the University of Georgia, under the supervision of Dr. Shannon Quinn.

 I grew up in Pune, my hometown, before moving to the U.S. in December 2014 for college and work.